dtudk/pythonsupport-page/docs/src/about.rst

 About
 =====

-The Python support function is an entity consisting of employed students to aid and help other students if they have problems installing Python and/or resolving package problems.
+The Python support function consists of employed students to help other students, if they encounter problems when installing Python and/or packages.

-Since 2023, DTU will conduct its teaching of the first Mathematics course and the introduction to programming in the Python programming language.
+Since 2023, DTU have transitioned to a Polytechnical Foundation agreement which means that the basic courses students will take are aligned to a larger extend.
+In this context courses requiring programming or software for CAS algebra, will now use Python as their backend.
+Python is an open-source programming language, with no support.
 This is a major transitioning from licensed software (with paid support).

-Moving to new software infrastructure will undoubtedly cause some disturbance to the teaching ecosystem.
+Moving to new software infrastructure will undoubtedly cause some disturbances in the teaching ecosystem.

-The Python support, supporting the Polytechnical Foundation courses is a support unit build around the Python infrastructure to assist students with problems related to Python installation and Python package installations.
+The Python support, will focus on the Polytechnical Foundation courses is a support unit build around the Python infrastructure to assist students with problems related to Python installation and Python package installations.